scikit-hep/boost-histogram/CONTRIBUTING.md

 Now, you can run run notebooks using your system jupyter lab, and it will list the environment as available!

+To rebuild, you may need to delete the `/build` directory, and rerun `pip install -e .` from the environment.

+### CMake

 CMake is common for C++ development, and ties nicely to many C++ tools, like IDEs.
 If you want to use it for building, you can.
 Make a build directory and run CMake.
 If you have a specific Python you want to use, add